Make a booking now Campus Online Login

 Choose this module and:

-• Develop your understanding of auditing and interpreting data to deliver change
+• Develop your understanding of how to audit your provision and interpret SEND data and qualitative feedback to deliver change

 • Boost your confidence when preparing for inspection by external parties and for internal reviews by senior leadership.